rust-lang/rfcs/text/3668-async-closure.md

 }
 ```

 And similarly for `AsyncFnMut` and `AsyncFn`, with the appropriate `FnMut` and `Fn` trait bounds, respectively.

+**NOTE**: This only works currently for *concrete* callable types -- for example, `impl Fn() -> impl Future<Output = ()>` does not implement `impl async Fn()`, due to the fact that these blanket impls do not exist in reality.
+This may be relaxed in the future.
+Users can work around this by wrapping their type in an async closure and calling it.

-Async closures also implement `async Fn*()`, but their relationship to this trait is detailed later in the RFC.
-The reason that all of these bounds (for regular callable types *and* async closures) are built-in is because these blanket impls would overlap with the built-in implementation of `AsyncFn*` for async closures, which must have distinct implementations to support self-borrowing futures.
+The reason that these implementations are built-in is because using blanket impls would cause overlap with the built-in implementation of `AsyncFn*` for async closures, which must have a distinct implementation to support self-borrowing futures.

 Some stable types that implement `async Fn()` today include, e.g.: